 8. Akita

-The humble city of Akita, located in the northern Tohoku region, is not quite on the radar at the moment, and although we want to keep it that way, it’s too good of a destination not to share!
-True to the nature of prefectures located within Tohoku, Akita is known for its stunning mountain ranges, its long and mesmerising coastline, its hot spring towns, and its historic sites.
+Akita, located in the northern Tohoku region, is a best-kept winter secret in Japan.
+Like Tohoku’s other prefectures, Akita is known for its stunning mountain ranges, long and mesmerizing coastline, hot spring towns, and historic sites.

-At the end of winter, Akita also hosts an Amekko (Japanese candy) festival, which is great fun for the kids!
-The most popular part of this festival is actually when they parade Akita-Inus down Omachi Hachiko Street – something we highly recommend you don’t miss if you’re there!
+At the end of winter, Akita hosts the Amekko (Japanese candy) festival.
+Beloved by kids young and old, the most popular part of this festival is actually the Akitainu dog parade.
+Owners and families parade their pooches down Omachi Hachiko Street – something you can’t miss if you visit for the festival!

 If you’d like to read more about this wonderful region, click on this link to our Akita blog post.